CanExport SMEs - Applicant’s guide

 Successful applicants

-Recipients can expect to receive their funding agreement by electronic mail within 10-12 business days.
-An authorized officer of your firm will need to review, sign and return the agreement within 20 business days of the date it was ratified by NRC IRAP.
+Recipients can expect to receive their funding agreement by email within 10-12 business days.
+An authorized individual of the firm will need to review, sign and return the funding agreement within 20 business days of the date of receipt.

 The funding agreement outlines: